South Bend Chocolate Company Destination Project

 The South Bend Chocolate Destination Project involved constructing a modern factory and headquarters with expanded manufacturing operations, designed to include factory tours and an on-site early childhood learning center.
 Additionally, the project enhances tourism through a restaurant, an educational chocolate museum, a farmer’s market showcasing local products, the Indiana Dinosaur Museum, and a Conservation Trail connecting to nearby natural resources.

 Located on a 90-acre parcel between U.S. 20 and a nature preserve, the project site offers beauty and accessibility.
-The project sponsor, the South Bend Chocolate Company, has a strong community focus, with a predominantly female and minority workforce drawn from low-income communities.
+The project sponsor, the South Bend Chocolate Company, has a strong community focus, with a workforce drawn from low-income communities.

 The project represents a significant investment in South Bend’s economic and tourism development.
-It created 144 new jobs, retained 125 jobs, and offered 79 direct construction jobs, with a workforce that is over 5% minority and 64% female.
+It created 144 new jobs, retained 125 jobs, and offered 79 direct construction jobs.
 The financing is crucial to realizing the project’s potential to catalyze additional tourism-related development and revitalize the area around the South Bend International Airport.

 The South Bend Chocolate Destination Project provides quality jobs with complete healthcare packages and wages averaging over $13.50 per hour at project completion.
 Entry-level workers from low-income communities filled seventy percent of these jobs.
 The project also includes a partnership with Bright Beginnings Childcare to provide critical early childhood learning services at below-market rent for 16 children of on-site workers and residents.